 PAT Testing is a series of electrical and visual inspections that determine the equipment is safe to use by your employees.

+No matter the type or size of your business, you’ll most likely have some portable equipment that will need to be routinely PAT Tested.
+The equipment can range from small electrical appliances like laptops, phones, kettles, toasters, etc. to larger items like printers and photocopiers.
 Although your built-in appliances like boilers, dishwashers, hand-dryers etc aren’t portable, they still need to be tested to make sure they’re safe to use but this comes under Electrical Equipment Testing (EET) which requires a different set of skills to carry out these types of inspections.
+As a rule of thumb, anything that isn’t permanently wired into your electrical system must be PAT Tested.

 Managing your electrical equipment isn’t a responsibility you can ignore.
 In fact, you’re legally required by the Health and Safety at Work Regulations 1999 and the Electricity at Work Regulations 1998 to make sure that any potential risks in work are assessed and properly managed, including your portable electrical equipment.

 When determining how often your business needs to carry out its PAT Testing, you firstly need to assess the industry your business falls under, the type of electrical equipment that needs PAT Testing, and how often the equipment’s handled.
+Once this has been established, you need to check which ‘class’ your appliances fall under:

 As with businesses, healthcare settings like hospitals and GP practices are required to carry out routine risk assessments and maintain any electrical equipment that could cause harm.
 The law doesn’t specify how often healthcare settings need to carry out their PAT Testing, but the CQC outlines that ‘Providers should decide what level of maintenance is needed according to the risk of an item becoming faulty, and how equipment is made.’